frconor-ebook/meditations/_posts/2025-04-06-maturity-and-participation-in-the-divine-nature.md

 The words of the Psalm could be appropriately applied to him, "I have more understanding than the elders, because I keep your commands" (Ps.
 119:100).

-And all of this is compatible with the reality that maturity is usually acquired over time, through confronting the failures and successes that are part of the working of divine Providence.
+And all of this is compatible with the reality that maturity is usually acquired over time, through confronting the failures and successes that are part of the working of Divine Providence.

 Although sometimes it\'s clear when a person has reached a certain stage of maturity in life, the task of bettering one\'s way of being is a lifetime project.